-WASHINGTON, D.C. - The church plan exemption in the Employee Retirement Income Security Act unambiguously requires that a church plan be established by a church, the appellee-respondents in three cases consolidated before the U.S. Supreme Court say in their initial brief filed Feb.
-16 (Advocate Health Care Network, et al. v.
+WASHINGTON, D.C. - Whether a church establishes a plan or not, pension plans for religious nonprofits are and have been exempt from the minimum funding and reporting and disclosure requirements of the Employee Retirement Income Security Act, the attorney representing three religious hospitals and health care providers argued March 27 before the U.S. Supreme Court (Advocate Health Care Network, et al. v.
 Maria Stapleton, et al., No. 16-74, Saint Peter's Healthcare System, et al. v.
 Laurence Kaplan, No. 16-86, Dignity Health, et al. v.
-Starla Rollins, No. 16-258, U.S. Sup., 2017 U.S. S. Ct.
-Briefs LEXIS 515).
+Starla Rollins, No. 16-258, U.S. Sup.).

 WASHINGTON, D.C. - The U.S. Supreme Court on March 27 agreed to hear a defense technology company's appeal of a Second Circuit U.S. Court of Appeals' ruling to determine if there is a split among the circuits regarding whether a duty to disclose is created by Item 303 of Securities and Exchange Commission Regulation S-K that is actionable under Section 10(b) of the Securities Exchange Act of 1934 (Leidos Inc., v.
 Indiana Public Retirement System, et al., No. 16-581, U.S. Sup.).

 BIRMINGHAM, Ala. - A man's Employee Retirement Income Security Act (ERISA) suit impermissibly seeks equitable relief in the face of other available remedies, a federal magistrate judge in Alabama held March 23 (Jeffrey Woodruff v.
 Blue Cross and Blue Shield of Alabama, et al., 2017 U.S. Dist.
 LEXIS 41921).